Do Humans Have Cell Walls

 The Plasma Membrane: A Dynamic Barrier

 The plasma membrane is a fluid structure, capable of adapting its shape and composition in response to various stimuli.
 Its fluidity is crucial for processes such as cell signaling, endocytosis (the uptake of substances into the cell), and exocytosis (the release of substances from the cell).
-Embedded within the phospholipid bilayer are various proteins that perform diverse functions, including transport of molecules, cell adhesion, and signal transduction.
+So naturally, embedded within the phospholipid bilayer are various proteins that perform diverse functions, including transport of molecules, cell adhesion, and signal transduction.
 The plasma membrane is far more dynamic than the rigid cell wall found in plants.

 The Cell Wall: A Rigid Framework

 In contrast to the flexible plasma membrane of animal cells, the cell wall in plants is a rigid, protective layer located outside the plasma membrane.
 It primarily consists of cellulose, a complex carbohydrate that provides structural support and protection.
-The cell wall's rigidity contributes to the overall structural integrity of the plant, allowing it to withstand various environmental stresses.
+Because of that, the cell wall's rigidity contributes to the overall structural integrity of the plant, allowing it to withstand various environmental stresses.
 The cell wall also plays a role in regulating water uptake and maintaining turgor pressure, which is essential for plant growth and development.
 This structural rigidity is fundamentally absent in human cells.

 Why Don't Human Cells Need Cell Walls?